This post may contain affiliate links.

 My Dogs' Microbiome Test Results

-The report also compared what was happening in each of my dogs' gut to other dogs, however, I don't believe that this is an “apples to apples” comparison.
-In other words, my dogs' microbiome wasn't compared to the microbiome of other raw fed dogs.
+The report also compared my dogs' microbiome results to other dogs.
+However, I don't believe this is an “apples to apples” comparison.
+In other words, the reports don't compare raw fed dogs to other raw fed dogs.

-I'll admit that the report was interesting, but I didn't really know what to do with the information.
-I wanted to get a clear understanding of what was happening in the gut of my dogs, but I was left with more questions because I've never been exposed to this type of information.
-It seemed like Rodrigo finally has a healthy gut after so much work.
+I'll admit that the report was interesting, but I didn't know what to do with the information.
+I was left with more questions because I'd never been exposed to this information.
+It seemed like Rodrigo finally had a healthy gut after so much work.
 Am I reading that right?
 If so, why is his gut healthy?
 What did I do right?

 I quickly opened Scout’s test results expecting him to score higher; I was wrong.
 Scout’s test results were awful.
 What?
 They read as a dog that has chronic digestive issues.
-Scout only has loose stool or diarrhea when I feed him too much heart, liver or green tripe, otherwise, he’s very healthy.
-I'm shocked by the test results.
+Scout only has loose stool or diarrhea occasionally; he’s very healthy.
+I was more confused.

 My Consultation with AnimalBiome